August 16, 2024 | Net Health

 Once a provider chooses their payment plan, they will need to embrace the record-keeping required by that plan fully.
 We know that medical coding is a skill providers need to develop and a routine to maintain.
 This becomes ever more apparent in value-based payment models.
 Because payments are often made based on the number of patients with specific conditions within a population, this data is essential for accurate billing and allocation of those resources.

 Data is the foundation of the value-based payment system.
 Providers must monitor their recommendations and look for ways to reduce unnecessary spending.
 Costs are categorized as either planned or unplanned.
 Unplanned expenses include hospital admissions, emergency visits, and treatment for issues that could have been avoided with better preventative care.
 The goal is to increase planned spending and decrease unplanned spending—since unplanned spending is also an indication of poorly managed health conditions.
+Effective data collection and monitoring are crucial to improve patients’ health outcomes, ensuring that care delivery aligns with actual patient experiences and needs.

 Some of the data points that providers will need to track under a value-based payment system include: